Family and Child Studies Living Learning

 - Begin to explore their skills and abilities in regards to choosing a career within their major

-- Build traditions of the Family and Child Studies Living Learning Community that can include but are not limited community service, professional panel discussion, alumni mixers, and other workshops
+- Build traditions of the Family Science and Human Development Living Learning Community that can include but are not limited community service, professional panel discussion, alumni mixers, and other workshops

-- Have opportunities to develop the necessary skills in Family and Child Studies through involvement in academic department student organizations, University student organizations, and activities within and beyond the Living Learning Community
+- Have opportunities to develop the necessary skills in Family Science and Human Development through involvement in academic department student organizations, University student organizations, and activities within and beyond the Living Learning Community

-- Develop networks and relationships with faculty, staff, upper-class peers, and alumni within Family and Child Studies professions
+- Develop networks and relationships with faculty, staff, upper-class peers, and alumni within Family Science and Human Development professions

 Where will I live?